manavvp08/Prep-Support/README.md

 - **Authentication**: OTP validation
 - **Email Integration**: Nodemailer

-## Installation

-1. Clone the repository: `git clone https://github.com/saurabh13042004/prephelp.git`
-2. Navigate into the project directory: `cd prephelp`
-3. Install dependencies: `npm install`
-4. Set up MongoDB: Install and configure MongoDB on your system.
-5. Set environment variables: Create a `.env` file and add necessary environment variables like database connection string, OTP validation settings, etc.
-6. Start the server: `npm start`

 ## Usage

-Once the server is running, PrepHelp can be accessed through a web browser.
+Once the server is running, PrepSupport can be accessed through a web browser.

 ## Contributing